 - (a) An employee shall have the right to have their steward present at any discussion with supervisory personnel which the employee believes might be the basis of disciplinary action.
-Where a supervisor intends to interview an employee for disciplinary purposes, the supervisor shall make every effort to notify the employee in advance of the purpose of the interview in order that the employee may contact their steward, providing that this does not result in an undue delay of the appropriate action being taken.
+Where a supervisor intends to interview an employee, the supervisor shall notify the employee a minimum of 24 hours in advance of the interview, in order that the employee may contact their steward, providing that this does not result in an undue delay.
 This clause shall not apply to those discussions that are of an operational nature and do not involve disciplinary action. - (b) A steward shall have the right to consult with a staff representative of the Union and to have a local union representative present at any discussion with supervisory personnel which the steward believes might be the basis of disciplinary action against the steward, providing that this does not result in an undue delay of the appropriate action being taken.